Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Control Synthesis

 In practice, however, it is impossible to accurately learn the transition of \eqref{E: sys} based on a single system run, and hence achieving an exact path-following strategy is unattainable.
 Considering this situation, to leverage the connection between systems \eqref{E: sys} and \eqref{E: proxy} and fully utilize the known information, we must necessarily relax the reachable time $T>0$; that is, we consider finite-time reachability rather than reachability at the exact time $T$.
 We create a `correct-by-construction' reference path from \eqref{E: proxy}, based on up-to-date trajectory information.

 Furthermore, due to the limited information and potential nonlinearity of $f$ and $G$, long-term predictability of the trajectory is not achievable.
-The controllers must be designed to provide infinitesimal direction to constantly track the reference path (i.e., the line segment connecting $x_0$ and $y-aT$ in this problem), which will in turn force the controlled trajectory of $\phi_{\ub}(t)-at$ to be maintained within a small neighborhood of the reference path.
+The controllers must provide infinitesimal direction to constantly track the reference path, which will in turn force the controlled $\phi_{\ub}(t)$ to be maintained within a small neighborhood of the reference path.
+To better illustrate the idea, we focus on the case where $a=0$.